The Prince of Wales

 The story of the wooden dollies is told below, but the choice of Edward the

-for the pub sign must be unusual and perhaps surprising that it has lasted.
+for the pub sign must be unusual and perhaps surprising that it lasted until 2016.

 |The Wooden Dollies|